There are several ways to avoid or reduce your risk of sexually transmitted infections.

 - Stay with 1 uninfected partner.
 Another reliable way of avoiding STIs is to stay in a long-term mutually monogamous relationship with a partner who isn't infected.

 - Get vaccinated.
 Getting vaccinated early, before sexual exposure, is also effective in preventing certain types of STIs.
-Vaccines are available to prevent two viral STIs that can cause cancer — human papillomavirus (HPV), hepatitis A and hepatitis B. The Centers for Disease Control and Prevention (CDC) recommends the HPV vaccine for girls and boys ages 11 and 12.
+Vaccines are available to prevent human papillomavirus (HPV), hepatitis A and hepatitis B. The Centers for Disease Control and Prevention (CDC) recommends the HPV vaccine for girls and boys ages 11 and 12.
 If not fully vaccinated at ages 11 and 12, the CDC recommends that girls and women through age 26 and boys and men through age 26 receive the vaccine.
-The hepatitis B vaccine is usually given to newborns.
+The hepatitis B vaccine is usually given to newborns, and the hepatitis A vaccine is recommended for 1-year-olds.
+Both vaccines are recommended for people who aren't already immune to these diseases and for those who are at increased risk of infection, such as men who have sex with men and IV drug users.

 - Use condoms and dental dams consistently and correctly.
 Use a new latex condom or dental dam for each sex act, whether oral, vaginal or anal.
 Never use an oil-based lubricant, such as petroleum jelly, with a latex condom or dental dam.
+Condoms made from natural membranes are not recommended because they're not as effective at preventing STIs.
 Keep in mind that while condoms reduce your risk of exposure to most STIs, they provide a lesser degree of protection for STIs involving exposed genital sores, such as human papillomavirus (HPV) or herpes.
 Also, nonbarrier forms of contraception, such as oral contraceptives or intrauterine devices, don't protect against STIs.

 - Don't drink alcohol excessively or use drugs.
 If you're under the influence, you're more likely to take sexual risks.